 The other day I was getting ready to process payment summaries for a client and came across an annoying problem – one of the employees had supplied an invalid Tax File Number (TFN)!
 I was trying to create electronic summaries but the program I was using wouldn’t let me proceed until I had the correct TFN.

-TIP : If TFN is unavailable for a payee please use a valid TFN Exemption Code from ATO
+@GovReportsAUTIP : If TFN is unavailable for a payee please use a valid TFN Exemption Code from ATO for EMPDUPES

 The link above provides a full list of codes to use when the tax file number you’ve been given has issues: